eggstoastbacon/PowerShell---SQL-Security/README.md

 Dependencies:

+Account provided for scan needs to be SA

 This requires SQL Management Studio is installed from where this is run.

 Require WMI and SQL Port access to the servers you will scan.